 Frequently Asked Questions

-An outdoor blind is an exterior window or space covering designed to shield patios, verandahs, or alfresco areas from sun, wind, rain, and provide privacy while withstanding outdoor weather conditions.
+An outdoor blind is a weather-resistant external covering designed to shade and protect patios, balconies, or verandahs from sun, wind, rain, and provide privacy.